Skip to content

 Encountered unexpected token: “\n\n\n” or Could not set parameters for mapping

-• Cause: In jsqlParser4.9, consecutive line breaks are interpreted as statement terminators, resulting in an “Encountered unexpected token” parsing error.
-Starting from version 5.0, if consecutive \n\n are encountered, the subsequent statements will be truncated, leading to a “Could not set parameters for mapping” error at the MyBatis layer.
+• Cause: In jsqlParser 4.9, consecutive line breaks are interpreted as the end of a statement, throwing an “Encountered unexpected token” parsing error.
+Starting from version 5.0, when encountering consecutive \n\n, the subsequent statements are truncated, leading to a “Could not set parameters for mapping” error at the MyBatis layer.

 Reference link: https://github.com/JSQLParser/JSqlParser/issues/1988